opendr-eu/opendr/projects/python/perception/robotti_human_detection/README.md

 $WEBOTS_HOME/webots-controller $OPENDR_HOME/projects/python/simulation/robotti_human_detection/controllers/human_detection/human_detection.py --cuda
 ```

-The Robotti should now start to move and the camera images should appear in the robot window.
+The Robotti should now start to move and the display image with annotation of detected person should appear in the robot window.

-### Expected results

-The Robotti should be able to detect the walking human when it comes close to the robot and stop.
-Robotti will start moving again when the human move away.